 HS: I taught English at the collegiate level and know what a struggle it can be to draw in students who are in the class because they have to be.
 How do you approach reading and writing with students who are reluctant (or just plain uninterested)?

 AHP: Well, before I taught college literature courses, I spent three years teaching high school English—everything from remedial courses to AP lit—to an underserved community in Houston.
 It took me a while to figure out how to help my students succeed and connect with literature, but by the end of my first year, I’d learned that engaging disenfranchised students depended on forging personal relationships, listening, and maintaining very high expectations for everyone, especially kids who were pregnant, formerly incarcerated, or otherwise marked by the educational community as “at risk.”
 Most of my students fit into that category in one way or another, and they were all amazing individuals.
-I wrote with my students’ stories and feedback in mind; the first draft was my graduation gift to my students, who were all seniors during my final year of teaching in Houston. was sparked in part by my questions about what happened to the students who never made it to my senior English class.
+I wrote What Can’t Wait with my students’ stories and feedback in mind; the first draft was my graduation gift to my students, who were all seniors during my final year of teaching in Houston.
+The Knife and the Butterfly was sparked in part by my questions about what happened to the students who never made it to my senior English class.
 (For those who don’t know, the de facto drop-out rate in Houston is nearly 50%.)